neopsyon/awesome-sources/README.md

 * [Azure Resource Inventory](https://github.com/microsoft/ARI) - Azure Resource inventory (ARI) is a powerful script written in PowerShell to generate an Excel report of any Azure Environment you have read access.

-* [AKS Accelerator](https://github.com/Azure/AKS-Construction) - AKS Accelerator dramatically speeds up this work by providing the templates and deployment scripts to quickly create a fully configured, Kubernetes environment.

 * [AKS Constructor](https://azure.github.io/AKS-Construction/) - AKS Construction helper.